Setheum-Labs/serp-tes/README.md

 ## Acknowledgement

-This Pallet is built with the [Stablecoin](https://github.com/apopiak/stablecoin) Pallet originally developed by [Alexander Popiak](https://github.com/apopiak), for reference check [The Apopiak/Stablecoin Repo](https://github.com/apopiak/stablecoin).
+This Pallet is inspired by the [Stablecoin](https://github.com/apopiak/stablecoin) Pallet originally developed by [Alexander Popiak](https://github.com/apopiak), for reference check [The Apopiak/Stablecoin Repo](https://github.com/apopiak/stablecoin).